docker-compendium/docker5-samples/db/mongo/init/readme.txt

 -----------------------------
-alternateNameId   : the id of this alternate name, int geonameid         : geonameId referring to id in table 'geoname', int isolanguage       : iso 639 language code 2- or 3-characters; 4-characters 'post' for postal codes and 'iata','icao' and faac for airport codes, fr_1793 for French Revolution names,  abbr for abbreviation, link to a website (mostly to wikipedia), wkdt for the wikidataid, varchar(7) alternate name    : alternate name or name variant, varchar(400) isPreferredName   : '1', if this alternate name is an official/preferred name isShortName       : '1', if this is a short name like 'California' for 'State of California'
+alternateNameId   : the id of this alternate name, int geonameid         : geonameId referring to id in table 'geoname', int isolanguage       : iso 639 language code 2- or 3-characters, optionally followed by a hyphen and a countrycode for country specific variants (ex:zh-CN) or by a variant name (ex: zh-Hant); 4-characters 'post' for postal codes and 'iata','icao' and faac for airport codes, fr_1793 for French Revolution names,  abbr for abbreviation, link to a website (mostly to wikipedia), wkdt for the wikidataid, varchar(7) alternate name    : alternate name or name variant, varchar(400) isPreferredName   : '1', if this alternate name is an official/preferred name isShortName       : '1', if this is a short name like 'California' for 'State of California'